aws-samples/bedrock-claude-chat/README.md

 ./bin.sh
 ```

 - You will be asked if a previously used version v0.x.
-If not so, enter `n`.
+If not so, enter `n` and deploy.
-- If you are a previously used version v0 user, please follow the [migration guide](./docs/migration/V0_TO_V1.md).
+  - If you are a previously used version v0 user, enter `Y` to abort the deployment. please follow the [migration guide](./docs/migration/V0_TO_V1.md).

 ### Optional Parameters